OumaimaHourrane/SentimentAnalysisAllTheModels/README.md

-# This is an ensemble of turorial on Sentiment analysis using several Machine Learning and Deep Learning modals
+Tutorials on Sentiment analysis on IMDB Movie reviews Dataset using several Machine Learning and Deep Learning models.